ChainAgnostic/namespaces/tezos/caip2.md

 ### Chain ID alias

-The Tezos community recognizes the different chains according to human readable names, which are called the "[Networks][]".
+The Tezos community recognizes the different chains according to human readable names, which are called the [Networks][].
 The Octez RPC, for example, allows you to connect to three predefined networks by alias:

 ```bash